1. How did you come up with the concept of the book?

-Generally speaking emotions play a big roll.
+Generally speaking, emotions play a big role.
 However, over time you can learn to control your emotions in a positive way.
-For instance, there were days when I had to draw cartoons when I wasn’t in a particularly good mood—not exactly a great combination—but as a professional, I leaned tricks over the years to overcome that and get the job done.
+For instance, there were days when I had to draw cartoons when I wasn’t in a particularly good mood—not exactly a great combination—but as a professional, I learned tricks over the years to overcome that and get the job done.
 In the case of sales and building relationships, you always want to be upbeat and in a good mood.
-But, there are times when I am not in the best of spirits so I go out and “give candy to strangers” and it immediately puts me in a happy place.
+But, there are times when I am not in the best of spirits so I go out and “give candy to strangers,” and it immediately puts me in a happy place.
 The point is that everyone has their own boundaries in terms of emotions.
 You need to know what yours are and how to manage them.

 5. What are some of the mistakes you see being made in sales?

 It’s all about the close… No it’s not!
 People are not a commodity… so don’t turn them into a quota.
 They will see through that anyway.
 Another thing is… be yourself!
 My book is not a recipe for success but a menu that you can use to pick and choose what works for you.
 Many people in sales and business, in general, go about the business of their business without ever thinking about it!
-Bend the rules and throw out those pre-conceived ideas and do it differently, from the heart and with purpose.
+Bend the rules and throw out those preconceived ideas and do it differently, from the heart and with purpose.

 6. What does the book say about abundance and why?

 Abundance may mean something different to everyone.
 Most people immediately think money… but abundance can come in many forms.
-If you are following your purpose and passion and using it to also help others… abundance will flow back to you in the form you need it—which may or may not include money.
+If you are following your purpose and passion and using it to also help others, abundance will flow back to you in the form you need it—which may or may not include money.
 Abundance really comes down to living a joyful life… Notice I didn’t say happy.
 Sure, everyone wants to be happy.
-But happiness is external and fleeting, whereas, joy comes from within and therefore lasts longer.
+But happiness is external and fleeting, whereas joy comes from within and therefore lasts longer.
 It’s the same with being motivated and inspired.
 Motivation will help you move towards abundance but inspiration will keep you there—and others will be attracted to that.

 7. What can a mom who wants to start a business take away from this?

 Your circle of connections is your greatest asset.
 Don’t be afraid to step outside your comfort zone, ask questions and start conversations.
 Many moms, especially new moms, tend to segregate or isolate themselves.
 But, why not join a Mom’s club?
 Or, here’s an idea… instead of a Master Mind group, why not form a Master Mom group for networking and sharing ideas?
-You can have that one, I haven’t trademarked it.
+You can have that one; I haven’t trademarked it.

 8. What is the single greatest message that a person can learn from your book?

 Picasso once said that it took him 4 years to learn to draw like Rafael but a lifetime to draw like a child.
 Let your hair down and play in the sand box just like a kid!
-The reason sales came easy to me is twofold: first I expressed my playful artist side and applied it to sales and secondly, I didn’t know any better as to what not to do.
+The reason sales came easy to me is twofold: first I expressed my playful artist side and applied it to sales, and secondly, I didn’t know any better as to what not to do.
 My lack of experience became a blessing because I tried and did things that experience would have told me not to do.
 Be childlike, figuratively speaking, let down your guard and run amuck.

 9. Why is humor so important throughout your message?

 Depending on the context, of course—and that could be geographically or culturally speaking, which you always have to be sensitive to—humor is one of the greatest common denominators we have as humans.
-It’s also what make’s life fun and healing.
+It’s also what makes life fun and healing.
 I am working on a project right now with the great comedian Craig Shoemaker called Laughter Heals.
 Laughter really is the best medicine… but it is also the greatest glue!

-10. If connections are our most valuable resource, how does one nurture a large number of connections.
+10. If connections are our most valuable resource, how does one nurture a large number of connections?

 The most important thing to remember is that people just want to know that they are in your thoughts.
-You will have close friends—those are the first relationships to nurture—and acquaintances and everything in-between.
+You will have close friends—those are the first relationships to nurture—and acquaintances and everything in between.
 As you go about your routine of Giving Candy To Strangers, that circle of influence will grow!
 Manage it wisely.
 Be a connector. and introduce people to one another like a matchmaker.
-The internet is a great way to stay connected, say hello, stay in touch or send an “eGifts” (which I explain in the book).
+The internet is a great way to stay connected, say hello, stay in touch or send an “eGift” (which I explain in the book).
 Whereas, with a close friend… pick up the phone!
 Don’t let your existing friends become strangers!

 You mention in the book that this is an unorthodox business book.
 Why do you think we need to start thinking and behaving in an unorthodox way?

 There are not very many business books written by artists.
 I felt that I could add value from my unique position of being an artist (and cartoonist) who is also in sales.
 I applied my creative talents, humor and experience from my art career to my sales career… which would seem “unorthodox” to some.
-The key point here is that my book is not a recipe for business but rather a menu of ideas and behaviors you can use—which may or may not be outside of ones comfort zone.
-It’s really more about getting outside of your own box much they same way children (and artists) do.
+The key point here is that my book is not a recipe for business but rather a menu of ideas and behaviors you can use—which may or may not be outside of one’s comfort zone.
+It’s really more about getting outside of your own box much the same way children (and artists) do.

-You mention that a terrible event that occurred during your childhood was as a catalyst for your passion and drive to help others.
+You mention that a terrible event that occurred during your childhood was a catalyst for your passion and drive to help others.
 How did that change your direction in life?